grtjn/mlvagrant/README.md

 Override hard-coded MLCP installers (file is searched in /space/software, or c:\space\software\ on Windows)

 ### update_os
-Run full OS updates - defaults to false
+Run full OS updates - defaults to true

-Note: doing this with CentOS 6.5 or 7.0 will take it up to the very latest minor release (6.9+ resp 7.2+)
+Note: doing this with CentOS 6.5 or 7.0 will take it up to the very latest minor release (6.9+ resp 7.6+)

 ### install_dev_tools
-Install group "Development tools" - defaults to false
+Install group "Development tools" - defaults to true

 ### install_zip
 Install zip/unzip - defaults to true